Learn / Blog / Article

 If it’s a widespread problem that correlates with low task completion rates, you might want to take another look at your entire UI.

 On the opposite side, if it’s quite specific and the recordings suggest that the user’s confusion is appearing at particular friction points, you can fix that with in-app guidance messages.

 For example, native tooltips: those flickering spotlights that draw the users' attention to a specific point on the UI.
 Then, when hovered over, they display a short message (and a call to action, why not?).

 Kommunicate tooltip to announce new feature

-Ensure you filter the session recordings to narrow down who is struggling, when.
+Ensure you filter the session recordings to narrow down who is struggling, and when.
 That way, you can push targeted help to different user segments.

 Improve onboarding with in-app guidance where needed